-GHG emissions generated from the Action Alternative would contribute to the global atmosphere, regardless of the specific location within the ROI that are produced.
-While climate change results from the incremental addition of GHG emissions from millions of individual sources, the significance of an individual action alone is impossible to assess on a global scale beyond the overall need for global GHG emission reductions to avoid catastrophic global outcomes.
+GHG emissions generated from the Action Alternative would contribute to the global atmosphere, regardless of the specific location within the ROI that is produced.
+The significance of an individual action alone on atmospheric GHG concentrations is impossible to assess on a global scale beyond the overall need for global GHG emission reductions to avoid catastrophic global outcomes.
 Therefore, the analysis of carbon dioxide equivalent (CO_2e) emissions in this EA is for disclosing the differences between existing conditions and the Action Alternative emissions.

-The Action Alternative would generate direct GHG emissions of 336 tons of CO2e per year from demolition and construction activities.
-This temporary increase would be the equivalent of 1,840 cars driven for a year, each driving the national average of 13,476 miles.
+The Action Alternative would generate direct GHG emissions of 1,370 tons of CO2e per year from demolition and construction activities.
+This temporary increase would be the equivalent of 250 cars driven for a year, each driving the national average of 13,476 miles.
 Indirect GHG emissions would be generated by the short-term increase in utilities demand (e.g., water and energy) and by debris from both construction and demolition activities sent to local landfills that will eventually decompose and release methane.
 Operationally, the reduced workforce required would likely reduce GHG emissions as compared to existing conditions due to the reduction in commuting vehicles and therefore emissions, both for the workforce and their families.
-This would be a permanent, long-term decrease.
+This would be a permanent decrease.
 Operationally, the emissions from CVN 79 maintenance and other berth activities would be similar to emissions from existing Nimitz-class carrier, so no significant change would be anticipated.
-Overall, GHG emission increases are not likely to detract from achieving state, Department of Defense (DoD), and Federal GHG goals.